MarcoGorelli/polars-plugins-tutorial/docs/stringify.md

 then you'll be able to pig-latinnify a column of strings.

 This will already be an order of magnitude faster than using `map_elements` and a Python lambda function.
-But you may have noticed that, for ever row, we're allocating a string, even if we don't need to.
+But you may have noticed that, for every row, we're allocating a string, even if we don't need to.

 Can we do better?